Why should you prioritize your B2B customer retention game plan?

 You must note that a satisfied customer isn’t necessarily loyal, and dissatisfied customers aren’t always disloyal, either.
 Some buyers may not take any action when they’re unhappy, while others may complain or switch suppliers altogether.

-Ultimately, the customer’s action and the company’s reaction or response to that action determine whether that customer is retained.
+Ultimately, the customer’s action and the company’s reaction or reactive response to that action determine whether that customer is retained.

 In this post, we’ve outlined six winning customer retention strategies that have been proven to work.
 You’ll also find practical suggestions on how to put each plan into action.